How It Works

 The cipher side of the Kryptos copper screen arranges the encrypted text in rows of 31 characters.
 K4's 97 characters occupy the last portion of the inscription: the final 4 characters of the third row (positions 1–4: OBKR) plus three full rows of 31 characters each (positions 5–35, 36–66, 67–97).
 This gives the familiar 4/31/31/31 physical row structure.

 The shift value R at each position is not stored directly in one grid.
-It is composed of two parts:
+It decomposes into a base shift r and a one-bit gate:

 R = r + gate

 At most positions the packet phase and carrier cycle determine the gate.
 At the seam-corner lanes, the override resolves all remaining conflicts exactly.
-The result is always 0 or 1 — no lookup table required, no physical compass inspection needed.
+(The same values can also be read off a small lookup keyed by the ciphertext letter and lane.)
+This position rule is the verifiable definition of the gate used throughout the site.

 Worked examples